TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/TopLevelObjects/Plugin.rst

          especially for this page, but should ideally be cleared and moved to an external stylesheet.

-         This value is for all plugins read by the PageGenerator script when making the header of the document.
+         This value is read by the :php:`Frontend/RequestHandler` when collecting the CSS of the document to be rendered.